Key West Food Tours

 The tours are usually small in size.
 We lucked out on ours because we were the only ones on the tour.
 Analise, the owner, is amazing.
 She is a Conch and loves to tell the stories about old Key West.
 She was very, very helpful and answered all of our questions.
 Trust me, if we go on one of your tours, and you let us ask questions, we will!

 The tour started at El Siboney.
-One of the reasons I wanted to go on this tour, was I had never tasted Cuban food.
+One of the reasons I wanted to go on this tour, as I had never tasted Cuban food.
 We are not big pork eaters and in my mind, all of the dishes were about the pork.
 Because of this tour, I am a total convert.
 I love Cuban food.
 Analise told us all about why some Cuban food has yellow rice while others have white rice.
 (You must take the tour to find out why).
-El Siboney has become one of our go to places while in town.
+El Siboney has become one of our go-to places while in town.

 Our next stop was Camille’s.
 It is that funky little place with the big pink awnings.
 There we had conch fritters and learned how they were made.
 The place is just as funky inside as it is outside.